-The Fraudulent-Conveyance Claim Provides Additional Jurisdictional Support 2.
+2. The Fraudulent-Conveyance Claim Provides Additional Jurisdictional Support

-Moreover, while nothing in the new complaint undermines the prior juris-19 dictional ruling, the new fraudulent-conveyance claim bolsters that finding by 20making clear Bullion's reliance on the 2019 joint-venture agreements.
-21

-Barrick Gold concedes that it orchestrated the formation of the Nevada 22Gold joint venture specifically directed at transferring and operating valuable 23mineral interests in Nevada.
-But Barrick Gold repeatedly insists that Bullion's 24complaint arises not from that venture, but solely from the 1979 Agreement, to 25 which Barrick Gold claims it is not a party.
-Of course, Nevada Gold itself has 1 $\mathbf{2}$ admitted that "[i]f an established obligation existed on the date the property 3 was transferred to NGM, such as a royalty, then NGM assumed that obligation."
+Moreover, while nothing in the new complaint undermines the prior jurisdictional ruling, the new fraudulent-conveyance claim bolsters that finding by making clear Bullion's reliance on the 2019 joint-venture agreements.2 which Barrick Gold claims it is not a party.
+Of course, Nevada Gold itself has admitted that "[i]f an established obligation existed on the date the property was transferred to NGM, such as a royalty, then NGM assumed that obligation."
 (Nevada Gold Mines 8/6/20 Mot.
 8:21-22.)
-That is in part why this Court 4 found that "[i]f royalties are owed, Bullion is a beneficiary under the Nevada $\mathbf{5}$ 6 Gold Mines joint venture agreement because of the geographic area covered by the joint venture agreement. $(11/19/20 \text{ Order}, \text{ at } 2-3, \P 5.)$ And that is why 7 Bullion's contractual and equitable claims even under the prior complaint suf-8 9 ficed to hale Barrick Gold into this Court.
+That is in part why this Court found that "[i]f royalties are owed, Bullion is a beneficiary under the Nevada Gold Mines joint venture agreement because of the geographic area covered by the joint venture agreement.
+(11/19/20 Order, at 2-3, ¶ 5.)
+And that is why Bullion's contractual and equitable claims even under the prior complaint sufficed to hale Barrick Gold into this Court.